pkulchenko/ZeroBraneStudio/vera-download.md

 - Added `markers` panel to show and navigate bookmarks and breakpoints.
 - Added saving/restoring bookmarks and breakpoints.
 - Added breakpoint prev/next navigation (`Project | Breakpoint` menu).
-- Added printing of editor tabs and Console/Output windows (available on Windows and MacOS).
+- Added printing of editor tabs and Console/Output windows (available on Windows and macOS).
 - Added ability to load/save files with invalid UTF-8 encoded characters.
-- Added opening files on drag-n-drop on Linux and on dock icon on MacOS.
+- Added opening files on drag-n-drop on Linux and on dock icon on macOS.
 - Redesigned search functionality; added incremental search and replace-in-files preview.
 - Updated Windows launcher to add dpi awareness for high dpi monitors.
 - (**Incompatibility**) Changed `Toggle Breakpoint` shortcut from `F9` to `Ctrl/Cmd-F9`.